-I have continued to serve as Benton Township Trustee because I believed that Township government is an important service to our residents.
-I am proud of my service over the last 10 years, and if re-elected,
+I believe that Township government is an important service to our residents.
+I am proud of what I’ve accomplished over the last 10 years while I’ve been serving as Benton Township Trustee:

-- When I started this position, half of the township’s fund accounts were in the negative.
+- When I was caucused into this position, half of the township’s fund accounts were in the negative.
 By the end of that fiscal year, all funds were in the positive and our records were balanced for the first time since 2008.

 - My books are balanced every month, and each year expenses are less than the approved budget for all Township Funds.

-I will continue to improve the lives of our township residents:
+I have improved the lives of our township residents:

 - I strive to make the Township Assistance process as accessible as possible by meeting people at a time that is convenient for them (not necessarily Monday through Friday from 8:00 a.m. – 5:00 p.m.), travelling to their home if necessary.
 In cases of emergency, either the Township Trustee or the Caseworker will be available immediately to help.
 If needed, clients are welcome to use our computers in order to access and print out any documents that they might need for their application.